artreimus/java-mastery/README.md

-This is my repository for the code I wrote while taking the Java Programming Masterclass covering Java 11 & 17 course in Udemy.
+This is my repository for the code I wrote while taking the Java Mastery Course by Mosh (codewithmosh.com)